Mvaaras/improved-notes-webapp/README.md

 ## Current functionality
 * Users will be able to register/log in and create personal, semi private notes
 * Notes can be tagged on creation, and notes can be filtered by tag.
 One note may have multiple tags.
-* Notes can be deleted and edited by the user who created them
+* Notes and the tags associated can be deleted and edited by the user who created them

-Most of the important functionality is now working as intended, though there are still some issues with the app I'd like to work on before it's finished.
-I'd like to add the ability to edit tags after a note has been created.
-Additionally I'd like to improve the layout.
-I am not sure if this kind of app actually needs note sharing or administrators (as those are not functions I would personally need), which is why I have not worked on those yet.
+All the important functionality is now working as intended.
+I do not think this kind of app actually needs note sharing or administrators (as those are not functions I would personally need), which is why I ended up not adding them, even if that means that the app ended up somewhat simple.
+I'm still happy with the finished version.

 ## Original plans for app functionality